stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: python

-  The first step will be getting the user authenticated.

   .. literalinclude:: code/python/authentication/mfa_auth_account_req.py
     :language: python

-.. only:: rest or csharp or nodejs or php or vbnet or ruby
+.. only:: rest or nodejs or php or ruby

   If authentication is successful, you will get back the Account: